iaks23/iaks23/README.md

 # >> Hello Everyone! 👋

-I'm Akshaya, a Data Science student interested in applying my learnings to tackle real time problems.
+I'm Akshaya, a Data Science student interested in applying my learnings to tackle real world problems.

+As an aspiring Data Scientist, I want to be able to work with the voluminous amount of scattered data around us into meaningful information, find patterns and make predictions that could possibly change our lives, someday.
+I am always up for a quick chat about interesting findings in the field, so feel free to drop me a message on,

 <details>
   <summary>